 Social networks also come and go, with the mainstream ones changing constantly.
 While it is wise to consolidate the entirety of your digital marketing efforts to an extent, it is preferable to approach social media marketing in its own right.
 After all, establishing major ranking factors based on social media activity can be problematic in the longer term due to the rapidly changing social climate.
 Facebook and Google are also competitors in many respects, so it stands to reason that the latter will be shying away from Facebook-related metrics in its ranking practices.

-SEO Newcastle Google Safe Backlinks!
+EDOT3 SEO Newcastle for Google Safe Backlinks!

 Link building, long one of the pillars of SEO, incorporates various social marketing practices too, but like keyword-based optimization, it has also changed beyond recognition in recent years.
 Like social shares, inbound links theoretically act as an endorsement to your website, and also like social signals, link building has long been abused by unscrupulous marketers hoping to manipulate the search engines in return for quick results.
 Google has fought back against such activities to severely penalize websites that use these questionable link-building techniques.

 Another problem with relying heavily on backlinks as a ranking factor is that they tend to favour older content in a time when consumers are searching more than ever before for up-to-date and relevant content.
 The manipulation of links also poses a serious problem, and Google has made a variety of high-profile changes to the way it uses a website’s link profile to determine its authority, relevancy and quality.
 In other words, the days of article marketing, low-quality guest blogging and link farming are already far behind the times.